Equipment for Seniors

 front wheel walker

-Description: A walker with wheels on the two front legs.
+A walker with wheels on the two front legs.
 Come in a variety of shapes, sizes and features.

-Who should use it: Individuals who have balance or endurance difficulties and are at risk for falls.
+Individuals who have balance or endurance difficulties and are at risk for falls.

-More information on Front Wheel Walkers
+More information on: Front Wheel Walker

 Folding Walker